bsmith89/blog/content/Education/python-lesson-balance.md

 with the lesson, and have not been shy with my criticism.
 There is a _lot_ to be positive about in the composition of Inflammation.
-It has been an effective approach to teaching Python to what at this point must be probably several thousand workshop attendees.
+It has been an effective approach to teaching Python to what at this point must be several thousand workshop attendees.

 [inflammation-lesson]: http://swcarpentry.github.io/python-novice-inflammation/
 [previous-experience]: {filename}/Education/swc-python-lesson.md